Rare eye diseases

 The origin of dyschromatopsia may lie in a genetic or acquired disorder.
 Hereditary dyschromatopsia may be due to a change in the X chromosone.
 This leads to the disease being transmitted by the woman even though its the man who is suffering from the disorder.

-The acquired causes causing a certain degree of dyschromatopsia are multiple and varied.
-Within one same pathology there may be many types of shifts in the perception of colour without there being any specific to a determined entity.
+The acquired causes for a certain degree of dyschromatopsia are multiple and varied.
+Within one same pathology there may be many types of shifts in the perception of colour without there being any shift specific to a determined entity.
 The most common are macula diseases (where there is a very high number of cells responsible for the perspetion of colour, the cones).

-Within these, we must highlight, in particular, age-associated macular degeneration, a pathology that changes the anatomy of the macula and, as a consequence, the cells located therein.
+Within these, we must highlight, in particular, age-related macular degeneration, a pathology that changes the anatomy of the macula and, as a consequence, the cells located therein.
 Other pathologies may include ones of an infectious or toxic origin.
 Different anomalies like the formation of cataracts or changes to the optic nerve may give rise to a range of types of dyschromatopsias.

 There is a range of specific chromatic vision tests.

-We've highlighted the two most commonly used:
+We have highlighted the two most commonly used:

 Frequently asked questions